syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSegmentedControl/Customization.md

 ## Border

-You can customize the border of segmented control by using the `BorderColor`  and `BorderThickness` properties and border of each segment items can also customized by using the `SegmentBorderColor`  and `SegmentBorderThickness`.
+You can customize the border of the segmented control by using the `BorderColor`  and `BorderThickness` properties.
+Border of each segment item can also be customized using the `SegmentBorderColor`  and `SegmentBorderThickness` properties.

 {% highlight c# %}